sidrocks/cifar10/readme.md

-# CIFAR-10 DNN Modular Training Pipeline
+# CIFAR-10 DNN Modular Training Pipeline.

 This repository provides a modular deep learning pipeline for training and evaluating models on the CIFAR-10 dataset using PyTorch and Albumentations.
 The code is organized for clarity, extensibility, and ease of experimentation.